-Hypothyroidism is a state where the thyroid gland - a small, two-lobed gland located at the front of the neck - cannot produce a sufficient hormones to meet the body's metabolic demands.
+Hypothyroidism is a state when the thyroid gland - a small, two-lobed gland located at the front of our neck - cannot produce a sufficient amount of its hormones to meet the body's metabolic demands.

-There are two main thyroid hormones that regulate many key physiological processes in almost all of our tissues and organs.
-They are:
+Two main thyroid hormones regulate many key physiologic processes in almost all the tissues and organs of our body:

 - thriiodothyronine (T3).

-(there is also calcitonin, but that doesn't play a big role in metabolism and we're not going to talk about it here)
+(there is also calcitonin, but it doesn't play a big role in metabolism and we're not going to describe it here)

-The pituitary gland controls the thyroid gland using TSH - thyroid-stimulating hormone, which tells the thyroid to produce hormones.
+The pituitary gland controls the thyroid gland by the TSH - thyroid-stimulating hormone, which stimulates the thyroid to produce hormones.
 The pituitary gland is controlled by the hypothalamus, which produces TRH - thyrotropin-releasing hormone to stimulate the pituitary gland.

-When the thyroid gland is dysfunctional, it doesn't produce enough hormones (e.g., in Hashimoto disease), so the pituitary gland answers by releasing more TSH - this is like an order to "produce more thyroid hormones!".
-This means that levels of TSH are high while T3 and T4 levels are low.
-Because of that, and because measuring TSH is easier than measuring T3 and T4, we use TSH as the basic screening indicator for thyroid malfunction.
+When the thyroid gland is dysfunctional and doesn't produce enough hormones (e.g., in Hashimoto disease), the pituitary gland answers releasing more TSH - this is like an order "produce more thyroid hormones!", so it's level is high while T3 and T4 levels are low.
+Because of that, and because measuring TSH is easier than measuring T3 and T4, we use TSH as a basic screening indicator for thyroid malfunction.

 Hypothyroidism symptoms and causes

-As we said above, thyroid hormones act all over our body.
-Therefore, when they're in short supply, the whole body will suffer.
-An underactive thyroid (another name of hypothyroidism) is also a variable disease - its clinical manifestations vary depending on the patient's age, the size of the deficiency, the development of the dysfunction, any other diseases, and personal conditioning.
+As we said above, thyroid hormones act in all over our body.
+Therefore, while they're in short supply, the whole organism will react, and the signs and symptoms will come from all the body systems.
+An underactive thyroid (another name of hypothyroidism) is also a variable disease - its clinical manifestation varies depending on the patient's age, size of deficiency, dysfunction's development, other diseases, and personal conditioning.